 As stated within the National Planning Policy Framework (NPPF), the Design Review Panel's feedback is a material consideration for local authorities and the planning inspectorate when determining planning applications.
 The Design Review Panel provides its services directly to applicants as well as to local authorities.

 The Design Review Panel operates nationally across England including in:- Bedfordshire, Berkshire, Bristol, Buckinghamshire, Cambridgeshire, Cheshire, City of London, Cornwall, Cumbria, Derbyshire, Devon, Dorset, Durham, Yorkshire, East Sussex, Essex, Gloucestershire, London, Manchester, Hampshire, Herefordshire, Hertfordshire, Kent, Lancashire, Leicestershire, Lincolnshire, Merseyside, Norfolk, North Yorkshire, Northamptonshire, Northumberland, Nottinghamshire, Oxfordshire, Rutland, Shropshire, Somerset, South Yorkshire, Staffordshire, Suffolk, Surrey, Tyne and Wear, Warwickshire, West Midlands, West Sussex, West Yorkshire, Wiltshire & Worcestershire.

-‘Design Review: Principles and Practice’ :- This guide was produced by Cabe at the Design Council, the Landscape Institute, the RTPI and the RIBA.
-The publication has been sent with a covering letter from the four bodies to every local authority in England.
+‘Design Review: Principles and Practice’ :- This guide was produced by CABE at the Design Council, the Landscape Institute, the RTPI & the RIBA.

 Sample Design Review Panel Case Studies

 The development will achieve BREEAM Excellent and will be a positive addition to the Exeter skyline.

 “The Design Panel Review provided articulate comments that both the Planning Officer and the applicants found useful during the period leading up to the submission of a formal planning application."